 New York State has a health insurance plan for children through age 18 called Child Health Plus.
 Child Health Plus is run by the Department of Health and provides free or reduced-cost coverage.
 For more information on Child Health Plus eligibility and covered services, please visit the Department of Health or call (800) 698-4543.
 You can apply for Child Health Plus coverage through the New York State of Health Marketplace.

 The Office of Citywide Health Insurance Access (OCHIA) is a resource for small businesses and people living in the metropolitan New York area that helps people determine if they qualify for any public health insurance programs, and if not, helps to find other affordable insurance.
 It also helps small businesses find coverage.
 For more information, please visit the OCHIA website.

-If you have a question about a small business issue or small business insurance email our Small Business mailbox.
+If you have feedback, or have a question about a small business issue or small business insurance email our Small Business mailbox.
 Include your name, mailing address and telephone number along with your questions and concerns.